Department of Social Science

 Dutton, Anthony (2009) Professor; B.S.Ed.
 Valley City State University, M.A.
 University of North Dakota, Ph.D.
 North Dakota State University

-Jorgensen, Alexander (2020) Assistant Professor; B.A.
+Jorgensen, Alexander (2020) Associate Professor; B.A.
 Concordia College; M.A.
 University of Kansas; Ph.D.
 University of Kansas

 King, Steven (2005) Professor; B.A.
 Oak Hills Christian School, M.A.
 St. Cloud State University, D.A.
 University of North Dakota